HippoBaro/ultramarine/docs/index.md

 Ultramarine is build on Seastar and benefits from a lock-free, [shared-nothing design](http://seastar.io/shared-nothing/).
 Compared to typical actor model implementation, it doesn't use any locking or complex cache-unfriendly concurrent data-structures internally.

 Specifically, this gives Ultramarine an advantage on many-to-many communication patterns, because there is not contention on mailboxes.
-Also, because Ultramarine doesn't have per-actor mailboxes and thus doesn't process actor's message in batches, it has better latency characteristics.
+Also, because Ultramarine doesn't have per-actor mailboxes and actor' messages aren't processed in batches, it has better latency characteristics.

 As an example see how it compares against other popular actor libraries on the [Big actor benchmark](http://release.softlab.ntua.gr/bencherl/files/erlang01-aronis.pdf):